RocketPy-Team/RocketPy/docs/index.rst

        Contributor's guide
        ^^^^^^^^^^^^^^^^^^^

-       Want to contribute to RocketPy codebase?
-Check out the contributor's guide for information on how to set up your development environment and our coding style.
+       Want to contribute to RocketPy source code?
+The contributing guidelines will guide you through the process of improving RocketPy.

        +++